Data Security

 By following any of these tactics to backup your recovery key, you will be setting yourself up for success.
 Printing or storing your key in a USB flash drive is the only way to find your Bitlocker recovery key without having access to your Microsoft Account.

-Old-school effective fixes to find your BitLocker recovery key
+Old-school but effective fixes to find your BitLocker recovery key

 One thing to remember — besides trying to store your encryption keys in a logical place that you'll recall in an emergency — is that even when things look quite bleak, all may not be lost.
 In fact, there are a couple of simple, old-school remedies to give it one last shot if you are currently looking at the blue BitLocker recovery screen with no recovery key in sight.